-Director George Stevens DVD releases include pro-British colonialism classic & Norwegian immigration nostalgia + Hollywood & WWII documentaries
+Director George Stevens DVD releases include pro-British colonialism adventure classic + immigration nostalgia + WWII in color

 The director of about two dozen narrative features, ranging from the musical Swing Time and the social comedy The Talk of the Town to the blockbuster Western Shane and the all-star New Testament epic The Greatest Story Ever Told, George Stevens was one of the most well-regarded filmmakers of the studio era and the winner of two Best Director Academy Awards (A Place in the Sun, 1951; Giant, 1956).